l33tdaima/l33tdaima/p844e/README.md

 ## Solution
 Use a stack to simulate each S and T by pushing an alphabet and popping a #,  then compare the resulting strings.
 O(N) of time and O(N) of space.

-To achieve O(1) space, we can just use two pointers on the input string to mimic stack operations.

-The optimal solution should iterate backward.
+To achieve O(1) space without maintaining a stack, it is impossible to iterate forward without changing the input string because you don't know if a char will be deleted by the following '#', the idea will be iterate backward, when seeing a '#' we know it will skip a valid char before it.

 #GOOGL #FB